turingschool/gear-up/m4_sessions/1710-inning/group_four.md

 ***3. Activate:***
 Individual Exercise within Groups (25 minutes)

-_We'll group the room into 5 and each of the presenters will sit with a group to push the conversation forward._
+_We'll split the room into 5 groups and each of the presenters will sit with a group to push the conversation forward._

 - (10 minutes) Think about a movement you are passionate about and think about ways you can be involved as a developer - the distinction being that we are focused on how we can use our skills to further the development of technology that helps social movements for good (not use technology)
   - ****Worksheet****